SakshiDorge18/Hostel_Management_System/README.md

 1. Azure App Service <br>
 2. Azure SQL Database <br> <br>
 Azure AI Service <br>
-1. Azure AI Translator Service
+1. Azure AI Bot Service
 </h3>
 <h2>Problem Statement</h2>
 <p align="justify">Traditional hostel management systems often face challenges in terms of accessibility, scalability, and user engagement.
 Manual handling of tasks such as room allocation, fee management, and addressing common queries can be time-consuming.
 The need for an integrated solution that automates these processes and enhances user support prompted the development of this project.</p>